SpecificTax/OPENDAQ/README.md

 Quick wins would be automating the flow of .log -> PARSER -> Timestamped CSV ready for analysis.

-License!!!
+License:

-MIT - Build cool stuff, you have to LMK if you did, however.
+MIT - Build cool stuff, Share what you learned!

 SAMPLE OUTPUTS: THIS IS YOUR CHOICE ON DASHBOARDING!